Nova-000/Nova-000/README.md

 </p>

 ## Hi there 👋, my name is Nova
-I'm a back end developper/ game developper, I love creating tools using python too
+I'm a developper/ game developper, I love creating tools using python too

 💻 **Languages and Tools:** 🛠️<br>